 5. Even when the sun is gone, the colors are often very beautiful or sometimes even more beautiful.
 Wait for that.

 6. Photograph a sunset or sunrise with HDR.

 7. Make silhouettes with AE/AF lock and the exposure compensation.
 The video explains how to do that.
 You can also make the shadows darker with photo editing apps such as Snapseed and Lightroom CC Mobile.

-8. Take photos with long exposures.
-See further on this page for the iPhone photos I made with a slow shutter speed and the app Slow Shutter Cam.
+8. Take sunset and sunrise photos with long exposures.
+I made this sunset picture with a long shutter speed and the app Slow Shutter Cam.

 9. Make a composition with a lot of sky if there are clouds.
 With a cloudless and monotonous sky, you make the foreground and the landscape more important.